Netcracker/DRNavigator/documentation/Architecture.md

 **Data Params**: `{"procedure": "active|standby|disable"}`

-**Answer**: `{"message": "Procedure active is started", "procedure": "active", "services": ["paas","paas-1"]}`
+**Answer**: `{"message": "Procedure active is started", "procedure": "active", "service": "paas"}`

-This command performs the specified procedure for the selected services.
+This command performs the specified procedure for the selected service.

 **Note**: response may contain section `additional`, which will contain specific information for the module in dictionary format.